SciBorgs/SciGuides/projects/DifferentialDrive.md

 At the start of the match (or any time you need to reset the robot's position), it's important to reset the encoder values to zero.
 This ensures that your distance calculations start from a known point.

-We'll reset the encoders during the subsystem initialization (in the Constructor):
+We'll reset the encoders during the subsystem initialization (in the constructor):

 ```java
     leftEncoder.setPosition(0);